 If I’ve learned one thing, it’s that anything that seems not to be love, almost always turns out to be a misunderstanding in the end.

-By extension, the things that our partner does that we think of as “bad behavior” are usually just misguided attempts to get their needs met.
+By extension, the things that our partner does that we think of as “bad behavior” are usually just misguided and desperate attempts to get their needs met.

 So, there is not “bad guy” or “bad girl” in your relationship – only two people without effective ways to get their needs met.

 You’ll discover this for yourself as you begin to repair old hurt and get back on the same page with your partner.

 5. Dependence is not a dirty word, it’s a fact.

 We are all dependent on each other.
 That’s not my opinion, it’s an undeniable fact.